noelochoa/lmc-admin/README.md

-# Administrator Portal for LMC (CMS)
+# Administrator Portal for Bake Free (CMS)

-Content Management System for LMC
+Content Management System for Bake Free

 ## Install the dependencies